-Author has written 12 stories for Song of the Lioness, Harry Potter, Fullmetal Alchemist, Lost Odyssey, Final Fantasy XII, Professor Layton, Criminal Minds, Sherlock, and Persona Series.
+Author has written 14 stories for Song of the Lioness, Harry Potter, Fullmetal Alchemist, Lost Odyssey, Final Fantasy XII, Professor Layton, Criminal Minds, Sherlock, Persona Series, Misc.
+Games, and Final Fantasy XV.

 Birth of the Lioness - SotL